microsoft/AIforEarthDataSets/data/nasadem.md

 Images in this container are stored in [NetCDF](https://en.wikipedia.org/wiki/NetCDF) format.

-A complete Python example of accessing and plotting NASADEM data in NetCDF format is available is available in the accompanying [sample notebook (NetCDF)](nasadem-nc.ipynb).

 We also provide a read-only SAS (shared access signature) token to allow access to NASADEM data via, e.g., BlobFuse, which allows you to mount blob containers as drives:

 `?sv=2019-12-12&si=nasadem-ro&sr=c&sig=6rAbZIvIjQVTov2bGUpqH9T0fzTipRahkooOSf2XCuo%3D`